 I was there when Steven Knight, the brilliant Brummie writer of Peaky Blinders, spoke about his craft at the Birmingham Literature Festival, in the wonderful Library of Birmingham.
 Yes that’s lots of gushing about Birmingham (ironically on the eve of my move to the South East!) but thanks to Steven Knight, I’m feeling lots of love for my home city.
-Maybe its about time, that like Steven, Brummies begin to bang our drum a little louder….
+Maybe its about time, that like Steven, us Brummies begin to bang our drums a little louder….

 Why not use the stories from the city you are in?